 SpiceBox Leytonstone represents the next step for Regan in her vision for the brand, which she initially established as a street food concept.

-The restaurant's commitment to sustainability and reducing waste will be as strong as ever, with the popular tiffin club that allows guests to get their takeaways in a reusable metal tiffin time and time again continuing.
+The restaurant's commitment to sustainability and reducing waste will be as strong as ever, with the popular Tiffin Club that allows guests to get their takeaways in a reusable metal tiffin continuing.

-SpiceBox will also be running deliveries in house all via electric bike, ensuring a better quality and more sustainable takeaway than third party delivery services.
+SpiceBox will also be running deliveries in house all via electric bikes.